Customize Consent Preferences

 Signing up to the Fast-Track Cities initiative has bought together those already working to tackle HIV across the city together in one place.
 This means we are all working together towards a common set of goals, sharing knowledge and experience and maximising our efforts collectively.

-Bristol has around 925 people living with HIV.
-The diagnosed HIV prevalence is 2.5 per 1,000 population aged 15-59.
-This is an area of high HIV prevalence (above 2.0 per 1,000) and Black African people are disproportionately affected.
+Bristol has around 1,000 people living with HIV.
+The diagnosed HIV prevalence is 2.4 per 1,000 population aged 15-59, which means that 2.4 in every 1000 people aged 15-59 have been diagnosed with HIV.
+As a result, Bristol is an area of high HIV prevalence (above 2.0 per 1,000).
+Black African people are disproportionately affected by HIV in Bristol.

 The HIV/AIDS global epidemic remains one of the most important public health crises faced in modern times.
 Although the disease can now be effectively controlled by antiretroviral therapies, that doesn’t mean the fight is over.